ArslanAli100/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 - **Constructive Interference:** Bright regions indicate where waves reinforce each other, forming high amplitude waves.
 - **Destructive Interference:** Dark regions show cancellation where the crest of one wave meets the trough of another.
 - **Wavefronts:** The contour lines illustrate the wavefronts as they propagate outward from each source.
+- **Phase Difference Effects:** By introducing phase shifts in the sources, different interference patterns can emerge.

 ## **Applications of Wave Interference**
 1. **Acoustics:** Understanding sound wave interference helps in noise cancellation and speaker placement in auditoriums.